Identification, Images, & Information

 Non-native, introduced from Central America, possibly on banana shipments.
 Apparently spreading into the USA from warmest areas.

-Can be swift and sometimes aggressive but not considered dangerously venomous to humans.
+Not considered dangerously venomous to humans.
 May bite in self-defense if roughly handled; mildly painful bite (can be likened to a bee sting if spider injects venom).

 Internet References